 Note: We will need to do a few extra things when installing postfix.

-2. When Postfix begins to install you will be greeted with the following screen, this screen basically just explains the various options that you can choose from.
+2. When Postfix begins to install you will be greeted with the following screen; this screen explains the various options that you can choose from.

-Once you have selected the option you want to utilize, select “OK” and press enter.
+Once you have selected the option that you want to utilize, select OK and press ENTER.

 Since we don’t plan to utilize mail, we are just going to leave it as raspberrypi.